Discover Audiology

 Anyone!
 As long as you have the right degree, demonstrate our values and behaviours, and are ready to make a difference, you can become an audiologist.

 The career opportunities at Specsavers are incredibly varied.
 From on-the-job training to help you excel, to working towards other roles such as Clinical Supervisor or Clinical Lead.
-You could even learn more about Optometry too.
+You could even learn more about optical careers too.
 And, if business-ownership is a dream of yours, you have the chance to own and run your own Specsavers business with our incredible joint venture partnership.
 The opportunities for progression are (almost) endless.

 To become an HCPC registered Hearing Aid Dispenser, you must complete an HCPC accredited course.
 This could be a Foundation Degree in Audiology or a BSc in Audiology.
 To be accepted onto a university course, you’ll need to be employed in the Audiology field, we can help you here by offering employment to those wishing to go down the Foundation Degree route.